Cranston Street Armory: History

 The architects were William R. Walker & Son and the builder was Michael J. Houlihan.
-The armory was built with a steel-truss frame, with a large open central hall and two towers with a total of 165000 sqft of space.
+The armory was built with a steel-truss frame, a large open central hall and two towers with a total of 165000 sqft of space.
 The main hall alone is as wide as two football fields.
 After World War I, the armory was used by 243rd Coast Artillery, 103rd Field Artillery Brigade, and in later years by the 43rd and 118th as well.

 The films Outside Providence (1999) and Underdog (2007) were filmed using the open areas within the Armory for bluescreen work, as well as exterior shots of adjacent areas.

 The Armory was used for several years by the Rhode Island Interscholastic League to host indoor track and field meets including the Rhode Island state championships and the Brown Invitational track meet.

 Decline

 In 1981 the main hall was closed to public events due to structural problems.
-The National Guard however did not have the funds for the extensive repairs and upkeep required by the buildings age.
+The National Guard however did not have the funds for the extensive repairs and upkeep required by the building's age.

 As of 1986 the Cranston Street Armory was home to the following Rhode Island National Guard units: